Charge-4e supercurrent in a two-dimensional InAs-Al superconductor-semiconductor heterostructure: Results and Discussion

 According to the ac Josephson effect, the phase difference of a voltage biased Jospehson junction will evolve linearly in time following

 with $ V $ being the voltage drop across the junction.
-Consequently, an applied dc voltage causes a oscillating supercurrent at the Josephson frequency $f_{\rm J}=2eV/h$.
+Consequently, an applied dc voltage causes a oscillating supercurrent at the Josephson frequency $f_{\rm J}=2\text{e}V/h$.
 This transforms into the emission of microwave photons at $ f_{\rm J} $.
-If higher harmonics are present, photon emission at higher frequencies $f_{\mathrm{J},m}=m\times2eV/h$ also occurs~\cite{Basset2019,haller2023ac}.
+If higher harmonics are present, photon emission at higher frequencies $f_{\mathrm{J},m}=m\times2\text{e}V/h$ also occurs~\cite{Basset2019,haller2023ac}.
 In Fig.~\ref{fig:Fig2}e) we show the expected peak evolution in the emission spectrum of voltage biased JJ as a function of detection frequency $f_{\rm det}$ and $V$.
 For every voltage bias position, peaks emerge in the emission spectrum, if the detection frequency matches an integer multiple of the Josephson frequency $f_{\rm det}=f_{\mathrm{J},m}$.
-These peaks induce a fan-like pattern, capturing the linear relation between voltage and the emission frequency with slope $h/(m2e)$.
-Emission lines evolving as $hf_{\rm det}/(m2e)$ correspond to the coherent transport of $ m $ Cooper-pairs across the junction (red, orange, and pink dashed lines for $ m=$~1, 2, and 3).
+These peaks induce a fan-like pattern, capturing the linear relation between voltage and the emission frequency with slope $h/(m2\text{e})$.
+Emission lines evolving as $hf_{\rm det}/(m2\text{e})$ correspond to the coherent transport of $ m $ Cooper-pairs across the junction (red, orange, and pink dashed lines for $ m=$~1, 2, and 3).
+In addition to the fan-like pattern, replicas of the Josephson emission lines can appear at a constant frequency offset on the right and on the left of the predicted peak position due to photon-assisted emission through environmental modes~\cite{Haller_thesis}.
+A photon from a spurious environmental mode can be upconverted to a detector photon by taking up the energy $2\text{e}V$ provided by the inelastic tunnelling of a Cooper-pair (right shift in frequency).
+The energy balance in this case reads $hf_{\rm det}=hf_{\rm env}+2\text{e}V$, where $f_{\rm env}$ corresponds to the resonant frequency of an environmental cavity.
+Such resonance can be caused for example by a standing wave pattern along the microwave lines.
+The complementary process is also possible, meaning that a photon coming from a Cooper-pair tunnelling can be downconverted to a detector photon by giving up the energy $ hf_{\rm env}$ to the environment (left shift in frequency).
+The energy balance in this case reads $hf_{\rm det}= 2\text{e}V - hf_{\rm env}$.